Been considering Mikkeller Beer Mail or exclusive Beer Club? Click here to get 50% off your first box!

 The fourth and fifth beers were also vibrant red colours but for very different reasons.

-There’s absolutely nothing wrong with Lou Pepe Kriek of course.
-It’s a quality beer.
+There’s absolutely nothing wrong with Lou Pepe Kriek, far from it.
+It’s a quality beer, for sure.
 But cherry has never been a flavour I particularly enjoy in anything other than actual cherries.
 So Kriek beers are not usually for me, even Cantillon’s.

 Rosé de Gambrinus is an absolute stunner, though.